emaverick2001/PersonalPortfolio/src/content/blog/clarinet-equipment-notes.md

 I'll stick with this setup for now, as I'm making a lot of progress on this setup and I still have a lot to learn from it.
 The B50 provides a lot of flexibility, so lots of room to continue exploring.

+### B50 with Tenor Sax American Cut

+Update 10/4/2024 - I've recently been experimenting the the Tenor Sax American Cut 2.75.
+This works *much* better than the European Cut.
+After more time on bass, I started to notice limitations of the European Cut on the B50:

+- The 2.5 is too free-blowing, making is difficult to control, especially with softer dynamics.
+Altissimo is difficult.
+- The 2.75 is too resistant.
+Articulation is stuffy.

+The Tenor Sax American Cut reed has solved these issues for me - it's a good amount of resistance, and feels and responds similarly to a 2.5 blue box Vandoren.
+Articulation is amazing, and it's much easier to control at softer dynamics.
+The tone is a bit brighter - which I guess is because it's made for jazz players, but this ends up pairing well with the B50 to allow for great projection when needed.

 ### Notes on Legere French Cut Tenor Sax reeds